Emilius (horse)

 Emilius (1820-1847) was a British Thoroughbred racehorse and sire.
-In a career that lasted from April 1823 to October 1824 he ran ten times and won seven races, including a walkover.
-As a three-year-old in 1823 he was undefeated in six starts, including the Derby.
-After a less impressive year in 1824 he was retired to stud and became a highly successful and important breeding stallion.
+In a career that lasted from April 1823 to October 1824, he ran ten times and won seven races, including a walkover.
+As a three-year-old in 1823, he was undefeated in six starts, including the Derby.
+After a less impressive year in 1824, he was retired to stud and became a highly successful and important breeding stallion.

 Background

 Emilius was a "muscular, compact" bay horse with a white star bred by his owner, Colonel John Udney.
 The colt was sent into training with Robert Robson, known as the "Emperor of Trainers" who produced the winners of thirty-four Classic races from his base at Newmarket, Suffolk.
 Emilius was ridden in all his races by the veteran Frank Buckle, who was fifty-seven years old at the time of the colt's greatest successes.

-Emilius was sired by Orville, a successful staying racehorse who excelled over extreme distances.
-At stud he was Champion sire in 1817 and 1822 and sired the Classic winners Octavius (Derby), Charlotte (1000 Guineas), Zoe (1000 Guineas) and Ebor (St Leger).
+Emilius was sired by Orville, a successful stayer racehorse who excelled over extreme distances.
+At stud he was a Champion sire in 1817 and 1822 and sired the Classic winners Octavius (Derby), Charlotte (1000 Guineas), Zoe (1000 Guineas) and Ebor (St Leger).